charlessiwele/beit_secure/README.md

-#Beitsecure
+# Beitsecure
-###Beitsecure is python system built to be a functional toolbox app to facilitate a collection of features that make building  valuable systems easier.
+### Beitsecure is a python "toolbox" built to be a functional app to facilitate a collection of features that make building valuable systems easier.
-##Features include
+## Features include
 ### Email functionality and with attachments enabled
 ### Easy-use excel file handling to make it easy to generate basic-structured excel reports
 ### Basic face recognition capabilities